minershive/hiveon-kb/hiveon-pool/hiveon-setting-up.md

 - Enter the location (yours or the closest one) in `POOL_URL - RU, EU, NAW`

-Now save the file, launch it and use Hiveon pool.
+Now save the file, launch it and start using Hiveon pool.
 Happy mining!

 ## Video
 The video below provides more details on the Hiveon pool and setting it up.
 Check it out if you need more information.
 Besides, if you have any questions regarding the Hiveon pool, you can always get in touch with us [here](https://t.me/hiveon_en).